artemkv/artemkv.github.io/relational_dbs.md

 ## Locks

-- **Optimistic concurrency** makes the optimistic assumption that collisions between transactions will rarely occur
+- **Optimistic concurrency** makes the optimistic assumption that collisions between transactions will rarely occur.
+Optimistic concurrency relies on row versions to detect changes (see below)
 - **Pessimistic concurrency** makes the assumption that collisions are commonplace.
 Pessimistic concurrency relies on **locks** to control concurrent access to shared resources
 - Granularity of locks: the level of an object in a hierarchy that the lock is applied to, e.g. row-level, table-level etc.
 - When number of locks grows, some databases may apply **lock escalation**, where fine-grained locks are replaced by a single coarse-grained lock